walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-persistence-mobile/README.md

 The higher-level `waltid-openid4vc-wallet-mobile` facade performs this wiring automatically.
 Use this module directly only when assembling custom platform persistence.

+`PlatformKeyProvider.preflight(PlatformKeyRequest(keyType, keyUseAuthorizationPolicy = policy))`
-`PlatformKeyProvider.capability(keyType, policy)` must be checked before protected key creation.
+must be checked before protected key creation.
-P-256 plus `BiometricCurrentSet` is the portable Android/iOS path; unsupported combinations fail without software fallback. `PlatformKeyStore` persists the requested and effective policy per key, and schema migration classifies pre-existing rows as `None`.
-A later configuration default is never inferred for an existing row.
+P-256 plus `BiometricCurrentSet` is the portable Android/iOS path; unsupported combinations fail without software fallback. `PlatformKeyStore` persists one immutable policy per key, and corrupt or inconsistent protected metadata fails closed.
+There is no compatibility migration for the removed authorization metadata schema; reset local wallet data before opening an old database.

 ## Encryption and cleanup